gohollyo/Synestia/README.md

     * <i>Technological competence</i>: "Demonstrates technological literacy and skills...stays current with technological innovations"

 ## Acknowledgements
 I included previously published figures and videos throughout these notebooks.
 For each copyrighted material that appears in this thesis, I have referenced its respective source.
 The respective copyright owners have granted permission for their materials' use in this academic, non-profit publication.
 The materials have been reprinted with permission from: Donna Cox of the University of Illinois at Urbana-Champaign Visualization Center, The American Association for the Advancement of Science or AAAS (<i>Science</i>) and Robin M. Canup of Southwest Research Institute, American Geophysical Union or AGU (<i>Journal of Geophysical Research</i>) and Simon J. Lock, and Raluca Rufu.
+Email correspondence proving permission to use these copyrighted materials is located in the folder `copyright_permissions`.

 ## Contact
 This set of Jupyter Notebooks is intended for non-profit educational purposes, in partial fulfillment of Gigja Hollyday's M.S. thesis in Geology at the University of California, Davis.
 For inquiries or feedback, please email gohollyday at ucdavis dot edu.